Evolution of Ethiopian Coffee From Wild Berries To World Class Brews

 Here are answers to some common questions about Ethiopian coffee:

-It’s considered the best coffee in the world because the roasts are mostly cultivated in high altitudes and excellent climate conditions.
+It’s considered the best coffee in the world because the beans are mostly cultivated in high altitudes and excellent climate conditions.
 Furthermore, most of the coffee farms grow the heirloom variety of Coffea Arabica, which is the “queen” of all coffees in the world.

-The best Ethiopian coffee is the Yirgacheffe coffee.
+I think the best Ethiopian coffee is the Yirgacheffe coffee.
 It is cultivated in the most favorable altitude of 1,700 to 2,200 meters above sea level and climate conditions.
 The coffee is known for its sweetness, fragrance, and light to medium body.

 Ethiopian coffee differs significantly from any coffee because of its diverse flavor profiles and unique cupping notes.
 The coffee beans are indigenous to Ethiopia and harvested from wild coffee trees that offer extreme flavors, resulting from natural mutations over time.
 Most of these coffee beans are naturally processed, which has a significant impact on the overall taste of the coffee product.